-I am Alessandro Dario Lavia, a Post Doctoral Researcher at the University of Turin.
-I got my Ph.D. in Economics at Boston College.
-My fields of interest are Macroeconomics and International Finance.
+I am Alessandro Dario Lavia, a Postdoctoral Researcher at the University of Turin.
+My fields of interest are International Finance and Macroeconomics, with an emphasis on capital flows, corporate finance and banking.

 My Cv is available here.
 My research statement is available here.